-32 HISTORY OF THE MEXICAN AMERICAN PEOPLE (SEE ETHNIC STUDIES 32)
+32 HISTORY OF THE MEXICAN AMERICAN PEOPLE (SEE ETHNIC STUDIES 32) 3 units, 3 lecture hours, pass/no pass ADVISORIES: English 1A or 1AH.

 This course traces the history of the Mexican American people from the pre-Columbia era to the present.
 Topics covered include the indigenous origins of Mexican society, the Spanish colonial period, the Spanish and Mexican roots of the contemporary American Southwest, and the role played by Mexican Americans in the social, economic, political, and cultural development of the United States from the Mexican War (1846-1848) to the present.
 (A, CSU-GE, UC, I)